What is JPEG Format

 • Files are displayed correctly on mobile phones, tablets and computers.

-• Digital photos in JPG look great, even if they have a lot of fine details and contrasting color transitions.
+• Digital photos in JPEG look great, even if they have a lot of fine details and contrasting color transitions.

 Cons